saasbook/Berkeley-Student-Food-Collective/README.md

 4. Use the New Product Tag form to create all the new product tags you need (i.e Vegan, Halal)
 5. Use the New Vendor form to create all the new vendors (see steps below to associate tags)
 6. Use the New Product form to create all the new vendors (see steps below to associate tags)

-### Update the images and descriptions on the pages nested in each drop down in the navigation bar, follow the following steps:
-1. Login as an admin
-2. Click on the green plus sign
-3. Click on “Update Landing Pages”
-4. New vs. Edit:
-  a.
-If you would like to update all of them and not reuse any of the current descriptions/pictures, then start filling out the form and click “Create Landing” once you are done b.If you would like to have all the fields populate with what you inputted last, then don’t fill out the form and click on “Edit Previous”.
-This will show you all the details you add last.
-We advise you use this if you are updating only some of the pages not all of them.
-This way you won’t have to rewrite everything

  ### Adding a New Vendor with Tags
 1. Complete the name field